 UC Davis suspends varsity baseball team over allegations

-A Northern California state university suspended its entire varsity baseball team and put the team's coaching staff on administrative leave while it investigates unspecified allegations of misconduct, officials said Wednesday.
+A Northern California state university suspended its entire varsity baseball team and put the team's coaching staff on administrative leave Wednesday while it investigates hazing allegations.

+A message to the campus community from chancellor Gary S. May, posted online Friday, said the university was "responding to credible allegations of misconduct primarily related to hazing."

-The investigation is expected to last for the first two months of the fall quarter that begins in September, but it is too soon to determine when team activities including practices may resume, the department said.
+The investigation is expected to last for the first two months of the fall quarter that begins in September, but it is too soon to determine when team activities including practices may resume, it said.

 “We are committed to conducting a thorough assessment to determine the best path forward to provide a safe and inclusive experience for all team members,” the department said without elaborating.